google/orbit/src/CaptureFile/FORMAT.md

 | Additional Section N    | optional  |
 | Additional Section List | optional  |

-Note that the Header Section has to go first but other than that all other section may appear in any order.
-This includes the CaptureSection, the code reading this file shouldn't rely on sections appearing in any particular order.
+Note that the Header Section has to go first but other than that all other read-only section may appear in any order (note that [USER_DATA](#user_data) is a read-write section and is always placed at the end of file).
+This includes the CaptureSection, the code reading this file shouldn't rely on read-only sections appearing in any particular order.

 ### Header